 Our societies play a big part in bringing students together and creating a sense of community and all our societies are run by students - Society Committee Members.
 Our Society Committee Members are there to plan events and activities for their members, giving them the opportunity to learn key transferable skills.
 All societies must have a Chairperson and Vice-Chairperson however, some societies may have specialist roles suited to their society needs, these can be found in the society constitution on the individual society web page.
 Society Committee positions are open to all members of the society.

 As a School Rep, you will volunteer your time to champion the student educational experience in your School/Department, acting as the communication channel between the students, the Students’ Union and University of Bedfordshire staff.
 You will support and promote School-specific Student Voice Forums and other initiatives, advocating escalated student views (those that could not be resolved elsewhere) at meetings.
 You will have a strong and informed voice at Faculty Academic Board meetings - where Faculty-wide matters related to teaching and learning are discussed - working as partners with academic staff to enhance the whole educational experience.
 Any student can nominate themself for this role.

-If School Reps are a bit too much of a time commitment we also have Course Reps who represent students on their course, the full role description can be found here.
+If School Reps are a bit too much of a time commitment, we also have Course Reps who represent students on their course (View the full role description (PDF)).
 These are elected in class so you will need to talk to your Course Leader if you wish to become a Course Rep.

 Working on a part-time voluntary basis, the Campus Liaison Officer's key focus is to ensure that the student experience across all our campus is represented.
 Each University approved Campus will have Campus Liaison Officers, and these positions are open to all current University of Bedfordshire students at that campus.